 • isolated imbalance and falls

-• according to the old definition, a TIA was defined as a sudden focal neurological deficit of presumed vascular origin lasting < 24 hours; however, ~30-50% of such TIAs had an infarction on MR-DWI
+• according to the old definition, a TIA was defined as a sudden focal neurological deficit of presumed vascular origin lasting < 24 hours; however, ~30-50% of such TIAs had evidence of infarction on MR-DWI

-• cerebral infarction – persistent clinical symptoms or positive imaging studies (i.e., even if neurological findings are normal)
+• cerebral infarction – persistent clinical symptoms and/or positive imaging studies (i.e., even if neurological findings are normal)

-From a practical point of view, both stroke and TIA are prognostically serious conditions that require urgent diagnosis and treatment → TIA see here
+From a practical point of view, both stroke and TIA are serious conditions with significant prognostic implications, that require urgent diagnosis and treatment → TIA see here

 • triage positive patient = at least 1 major or 2 minor symptoms (see table)